 Bottom Line: let it feel genuine to you, and generous to your audience.

-Instead, see your Free Content as a cause, a mission, a passion of your business to educate and uplift as many people as you can reach.
+Instead, see your free content as a cause, a ministry, a passion of your business to educate and uplift as many people as you can reach.

-You’ll also be helping yourself get smarter much faster than if you were stingy about free content.
-You'll be giving yourself consistent practice in teaching, writing, speaking.
+By creating content, you’re also helping yourself get smarter much faster than if you were stingy about it.
+You’d rather give yourself consistent practice in teaching, writing, speaking.

 Through social media, you’ll be getting feedback about what’s working and what’s not.
-You’ll see this feedback more often than if you only hid away your content in paid products.
+You’ll receive feedback more often than if you hid away your content in paid products.